CastielWong/Laboratory/DevOps/KeyCloak/README.md

 SSL/TLS certificates are essential for establishing secure connections over HTTPS.

+#### Certificate Check
+When a client (such as a web browser or another service) connects to a server using HTTPS, it checks the certificate presented by the server.
+One of the checks it performs is to verify that the hostname in the URL matches the CN (or Subject Alternative Name, SAN) in the certificate.
+If there is a mismatch, the client will typically reject the connection and display a warning or error message.

+Using a certificate with a matching CN helps prevent man-in-the-middle (MITM) attacks, where an attacker could intercept the connection and present a different certificate.
+By ensuring that the CN matches the expected hostname, it helps ensuring that clients are communicating with the intended server.

 ### SSO
 GitLab is deployed to demo Single Sign-On authentication scheme.